swyxio/brain/A - Mixtape/Mixtape Daily Business notes.md

+pc gaming and free2play https://overcast.fm/+-qMz-9nDg/41:00 at 1h mark - dota and the launch of riot games

 accredited investor laws
 super interesting point from tyler cowen here - overreaction from sarbanes oxley led to the “stay private for longer” phenomenon of the 2010s https://overcast.fm/+YNeQfQ8bU/23:00